apache/mesos/docs/reservation.md

 We can reserve 8 CPUs and 4096 MB of RAM by sending the following `Offer::Operation` message. `Offer::Operation::Reserve` has a `resources` field which we specify with the resources to be reserved.
-We need to explicitly set the `role` and `principal` fields with the framework's role and principal.
+We must explicitly set the resources' `role` field with the framework's role.
+The required value of the `principal` field depends on whether or not the framework provided a principal when it registered with the master.
+If a principal was provided, then the resources' `principal` field must be equal to the framework's principal.
+If no principal was provided during registration, then the resources' `principal` field can take any value, or can be left unset.
+Note that the `principal` field determines the "reserver principal" when [authorization](authorization.md) is enabled, even if authentication is disabled.

         {
           "type": Offer::Operation::RESERVE,